otmohamedpccc/CIS-106-/lecturenotes/lecture6.md

 xz is better than both
 gzip is not a replacement for zip
 * compress a file - xz file.txt
-* compress mult. files -
+* compress mult. files - gzip file1.txt file2.txt file3.txt